 In 1903 SS.
 Peter and Paul received a bell cast from bronze which was made at the Chaplain Fulton Manufacturing Company in Pittsburgh, Pennsylvania.
 The bell was consecrated on April 23, 1903, by His Grace, The Most Reverend Archbishop Tikhon who came to America from St. Petersburg.
 Later he became a Patriarch of Moscow, who was glorified a saint in 1980’s in the Orthodox Church.

 On July 1, 1928 Father Erast Wolkodoff was assigned to SS.
 Peter and Paul.
-About one year after his arrival plans were made for the construction of brick church.
+About one year after his arrival plans were made for the construction of a brick church.

 The cornerstone was laid for the new church.
 Men of the parish who were unemployed because of the depression were hired by the construction company as laborers.
 By October of 1933 the church was completed.
 The consecration of the new edifice took place on October 8, 1933 with thousands in attendance.
-Many of people in attendance traveled great distances to participate in this milestone and represented many different ethnic Orthodox Christians.
+Many of the people in attendance traveled great distances to participate in this milestone and represented many different ethnic Orthodox Christians.
 The Lord’s Prayer was especially arranged for the choir by Nicholas Kedroff, director of the famous Kedroff Quartet.

-One of the factors that contributed to the parish growth was Father Erast Wolkodoff effort in sponsoring refugees to the United States who contributed greatly to the cultural, financial, educational and spiritual life of the Buffalo Parish.
+One of the factors that contributed to the parish growth was Father Erast Wolkodoff's effort in sponsoring refugees to the United States who contributed greatly to the cultural, financial, educational and spiritual life of the Buffalo Parish.
 Most of these refugees came from Russia, Belarus and Ukraine.

-In August of 2011, His Grace, The Right Reverend MICHAEL, bishop of New York and the Diocese of New York and New Jersey initiated the “Operation Buffalo”, a project aimed at renovating the parish rectory for a new full-time priest.
+In August of 2011, His Grace, The Right Reverend MICHAEL, bishop of New York and the Diocese of New York and New Jersey (now Archbishop MICHAEL), initiated the “Operation Buffalo”, a project aimed at renovating the parish rectory for a new full-time priest.
 The project galvanized the enthusiasm of the parishioners who are now looking towards the great future of Saints Peter and Paul parish.